The Smart Factory of the Future

 The network will still use star, line or ring topologies, or a mix.
 The use of star topologies will increase, however, because they have some advantages – such as lower latency and higher reliability – compared to other topologies.

 The disadvantage of a star topology is that the failure of a switch will disconnect all attached devices.
 Nonetheless, simulations clearly show that one larger switch has a higher total reliability – more precisely, a higher Mean-Time-Between Failure (MTBF) – compared to a system consisting of many cascaded, small switches.
-This is the reason why star topologies are used in data centers today.
+This is the reason why star topologies are used in data centres today.

 The Smart Factory of the future will use network topologies familiar to us today, but with higher numbers of connected devices delivering higher amounts of data.